Search

 Today while picking lettuce and spinach in the greenhouse I noticed that the Black Seeded Simpson leaf lettuce is starting to bolt to seed already.
 That means that the greenhouse has been too warm for the liking of the lettuce.
 The chinese cabbage, bok choy, and swiss chard are all doing great though.
 And, about 2 weeks ago I started some new Merlot lettuce which is growing great.

-Soose likes this post
+bigtoad and Soose like this post

 Re: Ohio Gardener's Greenhouse